Early Childhood Care and Education at Portobello Institute

 How Much Does the Nurturing Skills Learner Fund Cover?

-Funding will be paid each year to an amount of 80% of the total cost of course fees (after discounting other governmental assistance such as Free Fees, SUSI etc..) to a maximum cap of €3,200 per academic year.
+Funding is paid each academic year to an amount of 80% of the total cost of course fees (after discounting other governmental assistance such as Free Fees, SUSI etc..) to a maximum cap of €3,200 per academic year.

-This funding will be paid directly to the educational intuition on behalf of successful applicants.
+This funding is paid directly to the educational intuition on behalf of the successful applicants.

-The remaining 10% (of the overall 90% contribution) will be refunded to the applicants after completion of the course and contingent on the successful applicants remaining working in the sector for 6 months after completing.
+The remaining 10% (of the overall 90% contribution) will be refunded to the applicants after completion of the course and contingent on the successful applicants remaining working in the sector, in a Core Funded Service, for 6 months after completing.
+It is the responsibility of successful applicants to pay the remainder of their course fees plus student levies when requested by the course provider.

 The Nurturing Skills Learner Fund fees at Portobello Institute are calculated as follows: